ng-Classic/ng-classic/aio/content/guide/zone.md

 <!-- vale Angular.Google_Headings = YES -->

-`Zone` helps Angular know when to trigger change detection and let the developers focus on the application development.
+`Zone` helps Angular Classicknow when to trigger change detection and let the developers focus on the application development.
 By default, `Zone` is loaded and works without further configuration.
-You don't necessarily have to use `Zone` to make Angular work.
+You don't necessarily have to use `Zone` to make Angular Classicwork.
 Instead, you can opt to trigger change detection on your own.

 <div class="callout is-helpful">